NeojungianTypology/NJTI-4/Test-EN.md

 From a neuroscientific perspective Perceiving types should have a lower prefrontal dopamine level compared to Judging types.

 33. You enjoy to swiftly focus on something new
-52. You enjoy hastily changing goal or activity
+52. You enjoy to hastily change from one activity to another
-59. You like a flexible climate with rapid changes
+59. You like flexible environments with rapid changes
-103. You enjoy to promptly get set on something unexpected
+103. You enjoy to promptly adapt to something unexpected
-108. You like quick changes of tasks
+108. You like quick changes between tasks

 ### FAKE